fjord-mix/greenland-wide-drivers/README.md

 Repository with scripts for setting up, running, and plotting the model outputs in Mas e Braga et al. (XXXX).

-The model itself can be downloaded [here](https://github.com/fjord-mix/box-model), and the release version published can be found [(not yet uploaded)](https://github.com/fjord-mix/box-model)
+FjordRPM itself can be downloaded [here](https://github.com/fjord-mix/fjordrpm), and the release version published can be found in [Zenodo](https://doi.org/10.5281/zenodo.14536606)

 ## Required datasets